Gino-Freud-Hobayan/retail-store-management-gino/README.md

-I created the <b> "Gino H. Retail Store Management System" </b> using the _____ programming language that ......
+I created the <b> "Gino H. Retail Store Management System" </b> using the _____ programming language

-I was able to learn a lot about the C++ Programming Language while making this project and that makes me proud as I am able to add the C++ Programming Language to my Tech Stack, and hopefully I can use my knowledge to solve other problems in the near future.
+I was able to learn a lot about the C++ Programming Language while making this project and that makes me proud as I am able to add the C++ Programming Language to my Tech Stack, and hopefully I can use my knowledge on this tool to solve various problems in the near future.

 <br>